tommasorigon/StartUpResearch/README.md

 * [*Andrea Sottosanti*](http://www3.stat.unipd.it/fare-ricerca/sottosanti-andrea), Department of Statistical Sciences, University of Padova, Padua, Italy;

 under the supervision of professor [Alan Gelfand](http://www2.stat.duke.edu/~alan/), Department of Statistical Science, Duke University, Durham, U.S.A.

+The collection of the R function used in the paper is included in the [`functions.R`](https://github.com/tommasorigon/StartUpResearch/blob/master/functions.R) file.